 - Read the relevant sections of the House Rules that explain the supervision process

 - Establish expectations with your supervisor after carefully reading the Mutual Expectations Agreement and discussing it fully with your supervisor

 - You could also use one of the many checklists that help students and supervisors identify any areas where their expectations differ; for example Kearns and Finn (2017) Expectations of research supervision.

 - Read some of the advice resources in the LU collection including Resources for thesis/dissertation writers.

 The Postgraduate Toolbox is a series of workshops and events that focus on professional development in academic, research, communication, employability and personal skills.
 You will gain valuable knowledge, useful both for completing your degree and in future employment.
 Sessions are offered by a range of campus services.
 Current dates and times are available here.

 There is no single publication that provides a comprehensive guide for thesis and dissertation writers, but there are many resources that provide excellent advice on at least one aspect of the research and writing process.
 This list includes a selection of useful print and online self help resources in the Lincoln University collection.

 Blogs provide valuable support and practical resources for research students.
-Some are hosted by current, or recently graduated PG students, others by research advisers.
+Some are hosted by current, or recently graduated, postgraduate students; others by research advisors.
 Look around to find one that suits your approach.
 You could start with: